Skip to Main Content

 When Can/Should I Use Generative AI?

-Unfortunately, there's no easy answer to this question unless the person for whom you're performing the task has given you explicit instructions about what AI use is or isn't acceptable.
+Unfortunately, in many cases there's no easy answer to this question unless the person for whom you're performing the task has given you explicit instructions about what AI use is or isn't acceptable.
 If you're unsure, it's best to ask them.

 Here are some additional considerations for both students and instructors that may help in determining acceptable uses of AI in given contexts: